Scaling up craft beer production with uncompromising quality and sustainability

 Challenges to overcome

-Brewing craft beer at a large-scale production site, like the Fredericia plant, comes with a new set of challenges for the production process, compared to the more streamlined production of legacy products like pilsner:
+Craft brewing in a large-scale production center, such as the Fredericia plant, brings a new set of challenges to the production process, compared to the more streamlined production of traditional products such as pilsner:

-• The process and its equipment must be flexible enough to handle different recipes and ingredients without contamination between products.
+• The process and its equipment must be flexible enough to handle different recipes and ingredients without cross-contamination.

-• Oxygen intake must be minimized to live up to high-quality demands, securing the quality and flavour of the different beers.
+• Oxygen input must be minimized to meet high quality demands, ensuring the quality and flavor of the different beers.

-• Separation before filtration must be highly efficient to prevent filters from clogging due to high loads of hops and other ingredients.
+• Separation before filtration must be very efficient to prevent filters from clogging due to high loads of hops and other ingredients.

-"It is challenging to handle several new products in a plant that is made for large-volume production of mostly pilsner.
-We are now making a number of craft beers in small batches, and rapid changeover is key.
-And of course, we can’t allow even a hint of flavour to cross over from one beer to another.”
+“It's a challenge to handle several new products in a plant that is made for the production of large volumes of pilsner mainly.
+We are now brewing several craft beers in small batches, and the key is to change quickly.
+And, of course, we can't allow a hint of flavor to transfer from one beer to another.”

-“To adapt our production process, we needed to look for a centrifuge solution that could handle the heavy hop load of many craft beers – ensuring that downstream filtration is done efficiently, without leftover ingredients clogging the filters.”
+“To adapt our production process, we needed to find a centrifugation solution that could handle the high hop load of many craft beers, ensuring that subsequent filtration was carried out efficiently, without leftover ingredients clogging the filters.”

 Sustainability in focus

-An efficient separation process can significantly impact the sustainability of beer brewing.
-Centrifuges often consume considerable amounts of energy.
-Separation also affects the downstream filtration process.
-Here, efficient pre-clarification prevents filters from clogging, which can interrupt the production process.
-Low maintenance requirements and efficient cleaning-in-place also help reduce the consumption of materials, water, and chemicals.
+An efficient separation process can have a significant impact on the sustainability of brewing.
+Centrifuges tend to consume considerable amounts of energy.
+Separation also affects the subsequent filtration process.
+In this case, efficient pre-clarification prevents filters from becoming clogged, which can interrupt the production process.
+Low maintenance requirements and efficient cleaning in place also help to reduce the consumption of materials, water and chemicals.

-We quickly saw significant reductions in our power consumption with the new Alfa Laval separators.
-After commissioning, we monitored their power consumption closely to make sure that they delivered as promised, with both Hermetic Design™ and eMotion.
-I’m happy to report that the numbers we were given were correct.
-At our flow rates, separation now consumes roughly half the energy it used to.”
+We quickly saw significant reductions in our energy consumption with the new Alfa Laval separators.
+After commissioning, we closely monitored their energy consumption to make sure they delivered on their promises, both with Hermetic Design™ and eMotion.
+I am pleased to report that the figures they gave us were correct.
+At our flow rates, the separation now consumes approximately half the energy it used to.

 Many breweries rely on precoat filtration using kieselguhr.
-While this offers some advantages, it also has its drawbacks, especially regarding disposal.
-The team at the Carlsberg plant in Fredericia invested in a more sustainable membrane filtration solution, containing 160 filter cartridges.
+While this offers some advantages, it also has its drawbacks, especially when it comes to disposal.
+The team at the Carlsberg plant in Fredericia invested in a more sustainable membrane filtration solution, which contains 160 filter cartridges.

-Another sustainability advantage of a high-efficiency separator is its effect on the filter lines.
-Less clean beer would lead to more frequent cleaning and higher consumption of energy, water, and chemicals.
-If we can prolong the lifetime of our membrane filters by 25% and reduce maintenance, there are significant cost savings for us, and it is also a huge sustainability improvement”, Anders Kokholm summarizes.
+Another sustainability advantage of a high-efficiency separator is its effect on the filtration lines.
+Less clean beer would lead to more frequent cleaning and higher consumption of energy, water and chemicals.
+If we can extend the lifespan of our membrane filters by 25% and reduce maintenance, we will achieve significant cost savings, as well as a huge improvement in sustainability,” summarizes Anders Kokholm.

 quote carlsber for website